feast-ecmlpkdd/feast-ecmlpkdd.github.io/pages/cfp.md

 Contributions are solicited on methods as well as systems, on theory as well as applications, from academia as well as industry and government agencies.
 While ethical issues may be a core focus of a contribution, __we strongly encourage possible ethical benefits or concerns to be explicitly considered__ also in contributions where it is not the core focus.

 ## Workshop format
-FEAST is a full-day workshop, featuring:
+FEAST is a half-day workshop, featuring:
 * A keynote talk from from either industry, government or academia.
 * Spotlight presentations
-* Contributed presentations
 * A poster session
-* A panel discussion between the keynote speakers

 ## Submission information
 All papers will be peer-reviewed, single-blinded.
 We solicit submissions of different types: